QuickBooks vs Xero | A Detailed Comparison by GetApp

 Xero: Global Usage

 In Australia and Great Britain, QuickBooks Online came in a distant second.
-Xero dominated both of these markets – 59 percent of Australian and 44 percent of British SMB owners prefer it, respectively.
+Xero dominated both of these markets; 59 percent of Australian and 44 percent of British SMB owners prefer it, respectively.

-Even in Canada – where Xero came in third after FreshBooks and QuickBooks Online – 16 percent of Canadian SMB owners use Xero.
-Now, consider that the Canadian accounting software “winner” was actually a tie – 22 percent of SMB owners each reported using FreshBooks and QuickBooks Online.
+Even in Canada, where Xero came in third after FreshBooks and QuickBooks Online, 16 percent of Canadian SMB owners use Xero.
+Now, consider that the Canadian accounting software “winner” was actually a tie: 22 percent of SMB owners each reported using FreshBooks and QuickBooks Online.
 This means that there was no winner with a clear majority in Canada compared to the other three markets.

 Why is Xero on such an upswing?
 It entered the cloud software market at the right time for a new target user.
-Xero was founded in New Zealand by CEO Rod Drury.
+CEO Rod Drury is the person who founded Xero in New Zealand.
 He worked with his bookkeeper to build cloud-based software specifically for small business accounting.
 Xero’s inception as a cloud-based solution distinguishes it from QuickBooks, which evolved from a desktop product into the cloud-based QuickBooks Online.

 Drury chose to focus on his home market first.
-Xero was founded in Wellington in 2006 and went public on the New Zealand Exchange just one year later – before it had expanded to any global markets or taken investment from Silicon Valley.
+Xero was founded in Wellington in 2006 and went public on the New Zealand Exchange just one year later, before it had expanded to any global markets or taken investment from Silicon Valley.

-How to choose: QuickBooks vs Xero
+How to choose: QuickBooks vs. Xero

-GetApp can also be your number one App comparison.
+GetApp can also be your number-one app comparison.
 Because it allows you to view each product’s features side-by-side.
 Which will help you learn if one is a better fit for your unique business size, a platform of choice (iOS vs. Android), price point, features, and more?

 The key to choosing the right accounting software is to be realistic about what you need upfront.
 Once you know how much you can spend, which operating system you plan to use, and which features matter most, you can start shopping for the best software solution.